Book & Periodicals Donation Policy

 Gifts of scholarly books and runs of periodicals have contributed significantly to the Health Sciences Library’s reputation as a research library.
 We welcome any inquiries regarding potential donations which support the teaching, learning and research activities of the Faculty of Health Sciences.
 We greatly appreciate your help in building our collections.

 Review and Consideration

-Please keep in mind that all donations will receive careful consideration, but acceptance is at the discretion of the librarians.
-Each item will be considered individually for acceptance into the collection.
+All donations will receive careful consideration, but acceptance is at the discretion of the librarians.
+Print copies of material that is also available online will not be retained.

 Gifts and Donations Left at the Service Desk

 Please do not leave donations at the Service Desk without first arranging this with a librarian.
 Your donation might get lost or discarded.

 - Recent Graduate?

 - Tax Receipts

 Materials the library is interested in collecting:

 - Recent publications of highly sought after materials in health related subjects.